danbev/learning-v8/README.md

 There is an example in [functionttemplate_test.cc](./test/functiontemplate_test.cc)

-And instance of a function template can be created using:
+An instance of a function template can be created using:
 ```c++
   Local<FunctionTemplate> ft = FunctionTemplate::New(isolate_, function_callback, data);
   Local<Function> function = ft->GetFunction(context).ToLocalChecked();